harry-boe/AntFarm-Projects/One8HalfTophead/README.md

 # One & Half Tophat

-If you like the jinge and the IKEA style front idler locks, than this is for U
+If you like the hinge and the IKEA style front idler locks of the V0.2, than this is for U

 It's as well a migration path until extrusions for the V0.2 tophat become availabe